sholiday/Unofficial-Waterloo-USA-Intern-Guide/index.markdown

 at you Deepinder), you'll want to get cell service.

 If you just want a phone that makes phone calls and texts (weirdo) you can get some cheap pay as you go phone.
-I have a BOOST prepaid phone which I use for when people come to visit me and haven't had any trouble with it.
+Stephen has a BOOST prepaid phone which he uses for when people come to visit him and hasn't had any trouble with it.

 <section id="Living-CellService-Smartphones" />
 #### Smartphones